Ex-All Black Bridge scores but loses on Montpellier bow

 Plisson, 31, then made sure of the win with an effort with eight minutes left as they recorded their first win since October 15.

-Later, England back-rower Jack Willis makes his maiden Toulouse start as the record 21-time French champions and league leaders welcome Perpignan.
+England back-rower Jack Willis crossed on his maiden Toulouse start as the league leaders hammered Perpignan 34-13.

+France captain Antoine Dupont was a second-half substitute for the record 21-time champions after the scrum-half won an appeal against a month ban for a red card during the win over South Africa on November 12.

-Struggling Brive are bottom of the table and go to Bordeaux-Begles with the 1997 European Cup winners looking for a first win since October 1.
+Struggling Brive remain bottom after losing 33-13 at Bordeaux-Begles with the 1997 European Cup winners looking for a first win since October 1.

+Ex-Ireland centre Stuart Olding, in his fifth season with Brive, left the field on a stretcher and was transported to hospital with an upper body injury, which caused a quarter of an hour delay.

-La Rochelle head to Stade Francais seven days out from starting the defence of their Champions Cup title when they play Northampton Saints next weekend.
+La Rochelle lost 27-14 at Stade Francais seven days out from starting the defence of their Champions Cup title when they play Northampton Saints next weekend.

 On Sunday, last season's runners-up Castres play Pau while Wales fly-half Dan Biggar is unable to make his Toulon debut against Racing 92 after only arriving on the south coast on Monday.